U53RW4R3/SCPA/SCPA Phases/Tactics && Techniques && Procedures (TTPs) Phases/WebApp Hacking/Injection/SQL Injection/01 - In-Band SQL Injection/Lab Simulation/01 - DVWA/Difficulty/Low/Manual/02 - UNION Query SQL Injection/03 - OS Enumeration.md

 ## 3.1 - Conditions

 1. The DB user must have **FILE** and **SELECT** privileges.
 2. Not all files are readable unless the current user is `root@<IP>` (e.g. `root@localhost`).
-You'll notice that you can't fetch SSH credentials which is normal due to security reasons.
+For example, you'll notice that you can't fetch SSH credentials which is normal due to security reasons.

 ## 3.2 - Enumerate Database User Privileges